Jean-Laurent Bonnafé

-Jean-Laurent Bonnafé (born 14 July 1961) has been serving as chief executive officer of BNP Paribas since 2011.
+Jean-Laurent Bonnafé (born 14 July 1961) has been the chief executive officer of BNP Paribas since 2011.

-Early life and education
+Early life

-The son of an Électricité de France (EDF) electrical engineer and a lawyer in Albi, Bonnafé attended the Lycée Louis-le-Grand and later graduated in engineering from the École Polytechnique and École des Mines.
+The son of a Électricité de France (EDF) electrical engineer and a lawyer in Albi, Bonnafé attended the Lycée Louis-le-Grand and later graduated in engineering from the École polytechnique and École des Mines.

 Career

 Following his studies, Bonnafé joined the Ministry of Industry before moving into private equity and then BNP in 1993.
 At BNP, he formulated the bank’s double bid for Société Générale (SocGen) and Paribas in 1999, which ended with BNP winning the latter but forced to drop its offer for SocGen.
 He was widely credited with implementing the acquisitions of Paribas, BNL and Fortis.

+In 2008, he was appointed Chief Operating Officer (COO) of BNP Paribas, taking charge of the Group's entire retail banking activities.
+He subsequently became a senior civil servant at the Ministry of Industry, then a technical advisor to the Minister of Trade and Industry.

 In 2011, Bonnafé was appointed as chief executive, taking over from Baudouin Prot.
 In 2017, his compensation was at $4.5 million.

+In 2025, the General Meeting of Shareholders voted to renew his term as director for three years.